He may have lived over 400 years ago, but William Shakespeare’s impact on today’s society keeps him forever young.

 Want to throw down Shakespearean-style?
 Our Shakespearean English course brings together some of Shakespeare’s most memorable insults.
 Use your new knowledge wisely – these words have been known to prompt some pretty serious consequences.
 Fair warning — this course derives its lessons from original Shakespeare texts, many of which were intended for older audiences.
 (We’d suggest discretion for children under 12.)

-If we hear one more person ask if it hurt when she fell from heaven, we’ll go all Macbeth on you – you can do so much better.
-Shakespeare knew true romance, and he composed stacks on stacks of blush-worthy pick-up lines that would send your lover, best friend, and current partner into a frenzy.
-Shakespeare’s characters were the original Romeos (truly!), and they wooed, courted, and sweet-talked with the best of them.
+Shakespeare knew true romance, and he composed stacks on stacks of blush-worthy pick-up lines that could melt even the coldest of hearts.
+His characters were the original Romeos (truly!), and they wooed, courted, and sweet-talked with the best of them.
 We can nearly hear Romeo now, dazzling Juliet: “Sin from thy lips?
 O trespass sweetly urged!
 Give me my sin again.”
-Romeo, Romeo, wherefore art thou Romeo?
-Just a head’s up, we’re here at Mango Headquarters, waiting for you.
+With game like that, it’s no surprise we’re still quoting him over 400 years later.

-We've all got a little bit, or a lot, of Shakespeare in us – and today’s the day to drop some quotes, propose a toast, and spend some time with the man, the mystery, the legend: William Shakespeare.
-Happy big 4-5-0, Shakespeare!
+We've all got a little bit, or a lot, of Shakespeare in us — so drop some quotes, put on your favorite tragicomedy-inspired film, and spend some time with the man, the mystery, the legend: William Shakespeare.

 Take "Romeo and Juliet" to the next level by quoting lines in one of the Romance languages, or simply make Shakespeare proud by exploring a new language and culture with Mango today!
 Click the button below to sign up, or log in to pick up where you left off.

 Which literary greats have left a lasting impact on your life?
 Share with us in the comments!